 The FAA has relied primarily on the Section 106 process to identify and evaluate historic properties under its ownership or management, as well as those subject to FAA permitting, licensing and/or funding.
 Properties typically are evaluated for National Register eligibility when an undertaking is planned or proposed.
-Going forward, the FAA is expanding its use of historic contexts to identify and evaluate categories of assets in advance of specific actions that might trigger Section 106 review.
+Currently, FAA is undertaking a review of navigation assets in a broader context.
+The first step is to develop a pilot study for a Light Beacon Multiple Property Submission for the National Register.
+Additional information is provided in Section B below.
 This proactive approach will allow the FAA to more effectively and efficiently meet its Section 106 and Section 110 obligations.